mmondics/ocpz-compliance-operator/README.md

     ocp4-cis-node-master   DONE          INCONSISTENT
     ```

-    Once you see a `DONE` phase for each of the three `ComplianceScans`, the scans are completed and you can break out of the command you're watching.
+    Once you see a `DONE` phase for each of the three ComplianceScans, the scans are completed and you can break out of the command you're watching.

     You will notice that the results for each scan are likely `NON-COMPLIANT` or `INCONSISTENT`.
 The next step is to dig into which of the policy rules were not met, why they were not met, and which ones are able to be remediated automatically.